-As such, 71% of those surveyed say digital disruption means organisations need to innovate faster in order to remain relevant.
+As such, 71% of those surveyed say digital disruption means organizations need to innovate faster in order to remain relevant.

 Competition is fiercer and more diverse

-Not only are organisations faced with out-innovating their traditional competition in order to stay relevant, they now need to keep pace with - or, ideally, outpace - new challengers from adjacent industries.
+Not only are organizations faced with out-innovating their traditional competition in order to stay relevant, they now need to keep pace with - or, ideally, outpace - new challengers from adjacent industries.

 - 75% believe their sector will fundamentally change within the next five years

-- 52% say that their own organisation will not exist in its current form by 2021
+- 52% say that their own organization will not exist in its current form by 2021